kubernetes/kubernetes/docs/volumes.md

 # Volumes

-A process in a container sees a file system which is a combination of its Docker images, plus any Volumes attached to it.
+A Volume is a directory, possibly with some data in it, which is exposed to a Container.
+The file system that a container experiences is a combination of its Docker image plus any volumes mounted into the container.
+This is similar in most regards to what Docker knows as Volumes, but is different in some of the details of how Volumes are defined and managed.

 ## Types of Volumes